-Voucher Size Persons in Household

-(Minimum - Maximum)
+Voucher Size Persons in Household (Minimum - Maximum)

 0 Bedrooms 1

 1 Bedroom 1-2

 2 Bedrooms 2-4

 3 Bedrooms 3-6

-4 Bedrooms 4-8
+4 Bedrooms 5-6

 5 Bedrooms 6-10

-The head of household will always get their own bedroom and will share with spouse or partner if he/she has a spouse or partner.
-Thereafter, one bedroom will be assigned for every two members of the household, regardless of sex or age.
+The head of household will always get their own bedroom and will share with spouse or partner if he/she has a spouse or partner (husband/wife/partners of any gender in a committed relationship, sharing responsibility for household finances).
+Thereafter, one bedroom will be assigned for every two members of the household, regardless of sex or age, unless (a) Personal Declaration states clear relationship and/or (b) birth certificates indicate a relationship such as single parent and child.
+In the case of a 4-bedroom unit, there may be a minimum of 5 and up to 6 household members.